|GMR Hyderabad International Airport Limited

 GMR Hyderabad International Airport Limited (GHIAL) is a joint venture company promoted by the GMR Group (63%) in partnership with government of India (13%), government of Andhra Pradesh (13%) and Malaysia Airports Holdings Berhad (11%).
 The Company was incorporated to design, finance, build, operate and maintain a world class greenfield airport at Shamshabad, Hyderabad.
 The project is based on the Public Private Partnership (PPP) model and is structured on a Build, Own, Operate and Transfer (BOOT) basis.

-The Rajiv Gandhi International Airport (RGIA) was inaugurated on March 14, 2008 by Smt.
-Sonia Gandhi, Chairperson of the UPA and commenced commercial operations with effect from 00:01 hrs on March 23, 2008.
+The Rajiv Gandhi International Airport (RGIA) was inaugurated on March 14, 2008 and commenced commercial operations from March 23, 2008.

-The airport which was commissioned in a record time of 31 months, has an initial capacity of 12 million passengers per annum (MPPA) and 100,000 tons of cargo handling capacity per annum.
-The Project has the flexibility to increase capacity to accommodate over 40 MPPA and shall be developed in a phased manner.
+The airport which was commissioned in a record time of 31 months has capacity to handle 12 million passengers (mppa) and 100,000 tons of cargo per annum in Phase I. The Project has the flexibility to increase the capacity to accommodate over 40 mppa and shall be developed in a phased manner.

-The airport provides world-class facilities and infrastructure, in accordance with ICAO standards and practices to handle large aircraft and international traffic.
-Its integrated domestic and international terminals are equipped with 12 contact boarding bridges, 30 remote stands, Common User Terminal Equipment (CUTE), self check-in kiosks (Common User Self Service- CUSS) and 46 immigration counters.
-It also incorporates modern IT systems including Flight Information Display Screens, Baggage Handling System (BHS), and Airport Operational Database (AODB) technology for the first time in India.
-RGIA is the first Indian airport to have the Airport Operations Control Centre which acts as the nerve centre for all coordination within the airport.
+The airport has world-class facilities and infrastructure compatible with International Civil Aviation Organization (ICAO) standards and practices to handle large aircraft and International traffic.
+The integrated domestic and International terminals have 117,000 square metre floor space, 12 contact boarding bridges, 30 remote stands, 142 Common User Terminal Equipment (CUTE), 16 self-check-in kiosks (Common User Self Service- CUSS) and 46 immigration counters.
+The airport also incorporates modern IT systems like Flight Information Display Screens, Baggage Handling System (BHS) and uses Airport Operational Database (AODB) technology for the first time in India.
+RGIA is the first Indian airport to have the Airport Operations Control Centre, the nerve centre for all coordination within the airport.

-The modular integrated Cargo facility is spread over 14,330 sq.mts with a capacity to handle 100000 MT annually.
-Adjoining that, is an exclusive apron to accommodate Code-F aircraft.
-The airport provides two Animal Quarantine Stations.
-The first Quarantine Station is located at the International arrivals and the second, in the Cargo Satellite Building.
+The modular integrated Cargo facility spread over 14,330 sq.mt with has the capacity to handle 100000 MT annually.
+There is an exclusive apron adjoining it that can accommodate Code-F aircraft.

-RGIA was the first airport in the world to be awarded the Leadership Energy and Environment Design (LEED) silver rating for its eco-friendly design.
-It has also won the ‘Outstanding Concrete Structure of Andhra Pradesh’ award from the Indian Concrete Institute.
+RGIA is also the first airport in the world to get the Leadership Energy and Environment Design (LEED) ‘Silver’ rating for its eco-friendly design.

 The Rajiv Gandhi International Airport at Hyderabad is well set to establish the city prominently on the global aviation map, thereby contributing to the prosperity, growth and all round economic development of the region.